H-1B Cap Season 2023: What Employers Need to Know

 - The H-1B cap only applies to individuals who have not yet been counted under the H-1B cap.
 Individuals who already have been counted against the cap in the past are not subject to the H-1B cap

-- If your employee is working pursuant to F-1 Post-Completion Optional Practical Training (OPT), and your registration is accepted for processing, the employee’s OPT will be automatically extended to cover any gap between the end of the employee’s OPT work authorization and October 1, 2022, as long as a change of status petition is filed before the expiration of the worker’s OPT.
-In addition, some students may be eligible for a short period of Curricular Practical Training (CPT) toward the end of their academic programs that can serve as a partial employment bridge until their OPT is
+- If your employee is working pursuant to F-1 Post-Completion Optional Practical Training (OPT), and your registration is accepted for processing, the employee’s OPT will be automatically extended to cover any gap between the end of the employee’s OPT work authorization and October 1, 2023, as long as a change of status petition is filed before the expiration of the worker’s OPT.
+In addition, some students may be eligible for a short period of Curricular Practical Training (CPT) toward the end of their academic programs that can serve as a partial employment bridge until their OPT is approved.

 - If you have employees who are working based on F-1 OPT in a Science, Technology, Engineering and/or Math (STEM) field, and if your company is registered under the E- Verify program, your employee’s OPT may be able to be extended for an additional 24 months and an H-1B cap filing may not be required under this year’s cap.
 Nevertheless, you may want to file an H-1B cap registration for such individuals this year to provide an additional opportunity for an H-1B petition to be filed if your registration is selected in the anticipated H-1B lottery.